-An injury is a physical trauma to the body with an external force, it can also be actions or words that trigger an emotional trauma, a psychological trauma.
+An injury is a physical trauma to the body with an external force.
+It can also be actions or words that trigger an emotional or psychological trauma.

 Emotional or psychological trauma can be just as painful as physical as it hits those same pain pathways within our brains.
 We can all suffer from an emotional injury.